Skip to main content

 Exporting an Item to RefWorks

-When export_to_refworks (Configuration > Leganto > UI > Citation Menu) is set to Yes, you can export items to RefWorks.
+When export_to_refworks (Configuration > Leganto > UI > Citation Menu) is set to Yes, users can export items to RefWorks.
 For more information see Enabling and Configuring Refworks.

 The option to export an item to refworks.